 \section{Introduction}

-Recommender Systems (RS) serve as critical components in various software platforms such as e-commerce and social media \cite{RSSurvey2015, LightGCN2020}, playing a pivotal role in modern software systems.
-As an important subfield of RS, Sequential Recommendation (SR) focuses on learning user interest representations from interaction sequences to predict the next item a user is likely to interact with \cite{SRS2019, SRSurvey2020}.
+Recommender Systems (RS) are essential to platforms such as e-commerce and social media \cite{RSSurvey2015, LightGCN2020}.
+Sequential Recommendation (SR), an important RS subfield, learns user interests from interaction sequences to predict the next item \cite{SRS2019, SRSurvey2020}.

-Previous Sequential Recommenders have predominantly relied on modeling with pure ID-based features \cite{SASRec2018, BERT4Rec2019, Mamba4Rec2024, TiM4Rec2024}.
-While these methods have achieved significant success, they still exhibit the following inherent limitations: a) Pure ID-based modeling relies entirely on users' interaction data for representation learning, which makes it challenging to handle scenarios with sparse user interaction data and to address the cold-start problem \cite{ColdStart2002} for new items effectively. b) The ID mapping relationships vary across different platforms and domains.
-Such inconsistencies in semantic spaces hinder these models from being effectively transferred to new scenarios and prevent collaborative optimization across similar domains \cite{MISSRec2023}.
+Previous Sequential Recommenders predominantly rely on ID-based features \cite{SASRec2018, BERT4Rec2019, Mamba4Rec2024, TiM4Rec2024}.
+Despite their success, they have two inherent limitations: a) reliance on interaction data makes representation learning vulnerable to data sparsity and item cold-start \cite{ColdStart2002}; b) platform- and domain-specific ID mappings create inconsistent semantic spaces, hindering transfer and collaborative optimization across related domains \cite{MISSRec2023}.